 A&W was Canada’s first hamburger quick service restaurant and remains one of its best known.
 The company began operations in Winnipeg, opening its first freestanding drive-in restaurant in 1956.
 By 1966, A&W Food Services had opened over 200 drive-in restaurants and was a hit with baby boomers and their families.

 In 1972, A&W Food Services was acquired by Unilever Canada Limited.
-Since that time, A&W has been owned and operated in Canada independently from A&W operations in the United States.
+Since that time, A&W has always been owned and operated in Canada independently from A&W operations in the United States.

-In 1995, the company's then current senior management team with other investors acquired A&W Food Services in a management buy-out of the A&W business from Unilever Canada Limited.
+In 1995, the company's then current senior management team along with other investors acquired A&W Food Services in a management buy-out of the A&W business from Unilever Canada Limited.
 At that time, A&W Food Services owned and operated 162 hamburger quick service retaurants and franchised a further 308 restaurants.

 During the 1980s, A&W Food Services became the first hamburger quick service restaurant chain to open restaurants in shopping centres.
 Today, it is the dominant operator in this segment with approximately 195 restaurants.

 The 1990s brought continued growth and change to A&W as the company aggressively expanded its freestanding restaurants in Western Canada.